 If you are interested in working with a learner advocate, you must be enrolled in our program.

 Most classes are held at the Center’s offices at 3501 N. Charles Street, in the lower level of the University Baptist Church.
 Please click here for a map.

-The Adult Learning Center offers additional off-site classes in partnership with Marian House in Better Waverly, Tuerk House, the Hampden Family Center, American Health Care Institute (AHCI), and American Housing Corporation.
+The Adult Learning Center offers additional off-site classes in partnership with Marian House, Tuerk House, the Hampden Family Center, American Health Care Institute (AHCI), and American Housing Corporation.